timescale/docs/timescaledb/tutorials/time-series-forecast.md

 The `forecast.sql` file contains SQL statements that create three TimescaleDB hypertables `rides_count`, `rides_length` and `rides_price`.
-Let's look at how we create the `rides_count` table as an example.
+Let's look at how to create the `rides_count` table as an example.
 Here is a portion of the code taken from `forecast.sql`:

 ```sql